 In addition, there are a number of conventions which deal with the liability of ship-owners in the event that their ships become casualties.
 These ‘Liability Conventions’ tend to require ship-owners to maintain insurance, set out the circumstances when a ship-owner will be liable, but also enable ship-owners to limit their liability.
 To provide protection to coastal states, these Liability Conventions also need to be implemented in domestic legislation and the insurance and liability limits kept up to date.

 Our work in this area is predominantly related to the implementation of these international maritime conventions.
-We carry out assessments of current compliance, identify gaps and recommend and, if required, draft the domestic legislation necessary to give full effect to the various conventions.
-This work has been given additional impetus by the IMO Mandatory Audit and we are able to undertake pre-audit review as well as supporting steps taken by maritime administrations to secure compliance with the III Code.
+We carry out assessments of current compliance, identify gaps, recommend corrective action and, if required, draft the domestic legislation necessary to give full effect to the various conventions.
+This work has been given additional impetus by the IMO Mandatory Audit and we are able to undertake pre-audit review as well as to support maritime administrations to secure compliance with the III Code.

 If you wish to contact us to discuss the services we offer, please e-mail firstname.lastname@example.org